 An award-winning small business

 In 2016, KDD was honoured to be awarded the accolade of UK Microbusiness of the Year by the Federation of Small Business & Worldpay.
 We’ve been described by the Times (June 20, 2018) as “a pattern for others to follow” because of our productivity and innovation and also won an award for Best Use of Social Media from Business Women Scotland.
-In 2018, Tom’s image of Elizabeth Johnston spinning was shortlisted for the EEF photographic prize and in February 2019 KDD received the FSB Scotland award for Business and Product Innovation.
+In 2018, Tom’s image of Elizabeth Johnston spinning was shortlisted for the EEF photographic prize . in February 2019 KDD received the FSB Scotland award for Business and Product Innovation and was voted Blog of the Year at the British Craft Awards.

 The best way to see what we are up to is by following this blog.
 To be the first to know about our new projects and products, please sign up for our newsletter.